gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 * Auto-completion is a form of relevance feedback

-### MMR
+### MRR - Judge quality of answer
-The mean reciprocal rank is a statistical measure for evaluating any process that produces a list of possible responses to a sample of queries, ordered by probability of correctness.
+* The mean reciprocal rank is a statistical measure for evaluating any process that produces a list of possible responses to a sample of queries, ordered by probability of correctness.
 The reciprocal rank of a query response is the multiplicative inverse of the rank of the first correct answer
+* sum(1/rank(Qi)) / N
 # Youtube
 ## YouTube Ranking Factors
 * Meta Data